September’s median price sets a new all-time high

 Demand throughout the region has driven up home prices over the first nine months of the year.
 The median price of a home in September hit $209,900, a 17 percent increase over last year when the median was $180,000.
 The September median is up over 2 percent from the previous month and has spiked 21 percent from January.
 Home prices have risen for 19 straight months with September recording the fourth consecutive month with median prices closing above the $200,000 level.

 For the third quarter of the year, the median price is up 14 percent while year-to-date, the median price for all residential properties stands at $195,000, up from $177,000 last year, a change of 10 percent.

-Total sales volume for real estate sales increased 25 percent year-over-year, reaching just shy of $380 million in July, up from just over $300 million last year.
-For the year, the total volume for real estate sales closed over $1.83 billion, an increase of 9 percent over the $1.67 billion closed in 2019.
+The price increase for the month, coupled with a corresponding jump in sales, pushed the total sales volume for real estate up 37 percent year-over-year, reaching over $335 million in September from around $245 million last year.
+For the year, the total volume for real estate sales closed at over $2.5 billion, an increase of 14 percent over the $2.2 billion closed in 2019.

 As the region’s leading advocate for homeownership, Lexington-Bluegrass Association of REALTORS® (LBAR) understands the value and joy of owning a home.
 LBAR represents more than 3,500 REALTORS® located in 26 counties: Anderson, Bath, Bell, Bourbon, Clark, Clay, Elliott, Estill, Fayette, Franklin, Harrison, Jackson, Jessamine, Knox, Laurel, Lee, Madison, Menifee, Montgomery, Nicholas, Owsley, Powell, Rowan, Scott, Whitley and Woodford Counties.
 Visit www.lbar.com for up to the minute real estate listings and buying and selling resources.